 Yachting New Zealand provide free training for race officials and volunteers (race officers, judges and umpires).
-Affiliated clubs and organisations have access to teach and run any of the national training programmes Yachting New Zealand develop and maintain (keelboat and dinghy).
+It means affiliated clubs and organisations can teach and run any of the national training programmes Yachting New Zealand develop and maintain (keelboat and dinghy).